cloudinary/cloudinary-vue/src/components/CldVideo.md

 Refer to the base [Cloudinary JS SDK](https://github.com/cloudinary/cloudinary_js#configuration) for configuration options.

-See the [Video transformation reference](https://cloudinary.com/documentation/video_transformation_reference) documentation for all the options accepted by the `CldVideo` and `CldTransformation` components.
+See the [Video transformation reference](https://cloudinary.com/documentation/video_transformation_reference) documentation for all the options accepted by the `CldVideo` component.

 ### Events